-The total amount of own funds in quality class 1 (Tier 1) is \in 3,487,118 thousand, while the total amount of own funds in quality class 3 (Tier 3) is \in 165,746 thousand.
-Own funds that met the requirements of Tier 1 consisted of the following: \in 36,741 thousand from the paid-in share capital, \in 537,434 thousand from the issue premium attributable to the share capital and \in 2,912,943 thousand from a reconciliation reserve.
-The reconciliation reserve consisted of the retained earnings in the amount of \in 8,355 thousand, the capital reserve in the amount of \in 561,707 thousand and valuation differences between commercial and supervisory law.
+Own funds consist of funds in quality class 1 (Tier 1) amounting to \in 3,308,270 thousand, and funds in quality class 3 (Tier 3) amounting to \in 165,431 thousand.
+Own funds that met the requirements of Tier 1 consisted of the following: \in 36,741 thousand from the paid-in share capital, \in 537,434 thousandfrom the issue premium attributable to the share capital and \in 2,734,095 thousand from a reconciliation reserve.
+The reconciliation reserve consisted of the retained earnings in the amount of \in 8,355 thousand, the capital reserve in the amount of \in 181,707 thousand and valuation differences between commercial and supervisory law.
 Own funds were not restricted and could be used without restriction to cover losses.
 Own funds that met the requirements of Tier 3 corresponded to the value of the deferred tax assets.
 The following table shows in detail the components of the basic own funds and the corresponding classification into quality classes in detail: